(1916 - 2006)

 Garnett honed his elegant design sensibility well before earning a pilot's license.
 He attended the Art Center College of Design in Los Angeles.
 Later, he headed the police photography lab.
 In the 1940s and 1950s, he began flying countless hours around Los Angeles, speaking out about the area's increasing air pollution.
 He illustrated Nathaniel Owing's American Aesthetic about environmental land-use practices.

 During 10,000 hours of flying, Garnett mastered the skill of simultaneously piloting a plane with his foot while photographing out the window-traveling above every state and many parts of the world.
 His light 1956 Cessna plane allowed him the flexibility to angle easily and capture subjects with precision.
-At first, he experimented with a variety of camera formats and films but found that two 35mm cameras (one loaded with black-and-white film, and another with color film) best suited his artistic needs.
+At first, he experimented with a variety of camera formats and films but found that a Pentax 6x7 and two 35mm cameras (one loaded with black-and-white film, and another with color film) best suited his artistic needs.

 Garnett's work defies the stereotype of aerial photography as purely scientific and devoid of artistry.
 He became the first aerial photographer to earn the prestigious Guggenheim Award (in time he would be the recipient of three) and his photographs shown in countless major museums around the world.